 Keep scrolling for the expert set of steps to achieve tousled waves.

 Journo says to apply a light styling cream through your strands before reaching for your curling iron.
 “You want something that will give your hair hold, but won’t make it stiff,” she says.
-If your strands are damp, dry them completely with your blow-dryer, and lightly run more styling cream through your hair before you start curling.
+"If your strands are damp, dry them thoroughly with your blow-dryer, and lightly run more styling cream through your hair before you start curling."

-Now comes the most important part—curling your hair.
-Journo recommends using a mediums-sized curling iron with a 1-inch barrel for loose waves.
-She says to hold the curling iron with the rod facing down, and wrap 2-inch sections around the barrel, away from your face.
+Now comes the most crucial part—curling your hair.
+Journo recommends a curling iron with a 1-inch barrel for loose waves.
+Hold the curling iron with the rod facing down and wrap 2-inch sections around the barrel, away from your face.

 “Start at your roots and wrap towards the end in a spiral shape, as this will give you a lift!”
 Avoid the urge to immediately brush out your curls or separate them with your fingers—Journo says to leave the curls the way they are until you’re done curling entirely.
 If your hair is notorious for falling flat after curling, she suggests pinning each curl in place loosely as you wait for it to set.